×

 All about Variolite and Icelandite Properties

 Know all about Variolite and Icelandite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite and Icelandite belong to Igneous Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Icelandite is Aphanitic to Porphyritic.
 Variolite appears Dull and Soft and Icelandite appears Dull and Soft.
-The luster of Variolite is not available while that of Icelandite is vitreous.
+The luster of Variolite is while that of Icelandite is vitreous.
 Variolite is available in black, brown, light to dark grey colors whereas Icelandite is available in bluish - grey, grey, pink, yellow colors.
 The commercial uses of Variolite and Icelandite are cemetery markers, creating artwork.